10 Week Phlebotomy Course

 According to the United States Bureau of Labor Statistics (BLS), job opportunities for phlebotomists are expected to grow from 2014 to 2024.
 This growth is due to the expected increase in volume of laboratory tests because of population growth and the development of new diagnostic techniques.

-The West Virginia Junior College 10 week phlebotomy program prepares you for a national certification while providing you the convenience of evening classes, a $3,000 Medical Assisting Pathway Scholarship*, and the opportunity to earn academic credit towards a degree.
+The West Virginia Junior College 10 week phlebotomy program prepares you for a national certification while providing you the convenience of evening classes, and a $3,000 Medical Assisting Pathway Scholarship.*

 “I would definitely recommend this school to anyone.
 It really is a great choice to help boost not only morale but your career.” – Gloria Justice, WVJC Graduate